Jarren Duran Player Props: Red Sox vs. Mets

 Jarren Duran At The Plate

-- Duran has 29 doubles, two triples, five home runs and 19 walks while batting .312.
+- Duran is batting .315 with 29 doubles, two triples, six home runs and 20 walks.

-- In 22 games this season (29.3%), Duran has picked up an RBI, and in seven of those games (9.3%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- In 29.9% of his games this season, Duran has notched at least one RBI.
+In seven of those games (9.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.